festivalle/itsagrid-64-128/README.md

 ## itsagrid varibright

 itsagrid software started as a fork of the Trellinome portion of the [DIY monome project](https://github.com/szymonkaliski/diy-monome) by szymonkaliski.
-The hardware has now been extended to use a PWM chip to obtain variable brightness of the LEDs
+The hardware has now been extended to use a PWM chip to get variable brightness of the LEDs

 As with the Trellis boards, adjacent pcbs are connected via the SDA, SCL, GND, 5V and INT pads on each board  ([learn.adafruit.com/adafruit-trellis-diy-open-source-led-keypad](https://learn.adafruit.com/adafruit-trellis-diy-open-source-led-keypad)).
 Four pcbs are used for 64 grid, eight for a 128 grid.
 Each pcb as a set of jumpers that need to be configured for unique addressing of the i2c driver chips (buttons and leds).